 Rebuilding confidence into what my body was able to do brought about a transition to a much more movement-rich lifestyle.
 I threw out the supportive insoles from my shoes and gradually replaced all my heeled shoes with barefoot ones.
 Our family got rid of most of our furniture and started spending a lot of our time outside, moving in nature.
 I started looking at my environment differently, finding movement opportunities where there were none: noticing all the trees for climbing on my walks, walking much more barefoot and on varied surfaces, using the children playground time to hang, climb and play with them instead of just standing around.

 Longer I work with movement and the body, more I realise, the progress is defined not by one time achievements, but by general blurring of the border between exercise and life.

 Exercise is not enough - I realised, we need MOVEMENT to thrive.
 Our bodies are beautifully malleable and adapt to the way we use them.

 You can create an environment that requires you to move more frequently and move more parts of you as you go about your everyday life.
-Even making little tweaks can make a big difference over time.
-Each tiny change creates a thousand ripples.
+Even making tiny changes can make a big difference over time.
+Each little change creates a thousand ripples.